Bugatti Chiron: Chiron Noire (2020)

 Bugatti announced a special-edition, the Chiron Noire, celebrating the 1936 Bugatti Type 57SC Coupé Aero No. 57453 (also known as "La Voiture Noire") following the 2019 one-off homage and namesake "La Voiture Noire".
 The special edition comes in two versions, the Noire Élégance (black exposed carbon body) and the Noire Sportive (black exposed carbon body covered with a matte black finish).
-Only 20 will be made.
+Only 20 were made.
 The Noire starts at around $3.3 million, and deliveries are expected to begin in mid-2020.
 The Chiron Noire package is available for the entry-level Chiron or the Chiron Sport, in this case at an extra charge of €100,000.

 Chiron Pur Sport (2020)

-On 3 March 2020, Bugatti introduced the Chiron Pur Sport, a handling-focused model which will be limited to 60 units.
+On 3 March 2020, Bugatti introduced the Chiron Pur Sport, a handling-focused model limited to 60 units.
 The tachometer has an additional 200 rpm, increasing the redline to 6,900 rpm.
-80 percent of the transmission has been revised for a 15 percent closer gear-ratio spread benefiting the power band.
+80 per cent of the transmission has been revised for a 15 per cent closer gear-ratio spread benefiting the power band.
 The Pur Sport is 50 kg lighter than the standard Chiron due to a lightweight 3D printed titanium exhaust, a fixed rear spoiler and extensive use of Alcantara, anodised aluminium and titanium on the interior.
+The front horseshoe grille is also wider than on a regular Chiron.
 The wheels have special spokes called "aero blades" which are designed to channel turbulent air near the wheel down the side of the vehicle to the rear diffuser.
-The tyres are Michelin Sport Cup 2R increasing lateral grip by 10 percent, and were co-developed with Michelin.
-To improve handling, the springs were made 65 percent stiffer at the front and 33 percent at the rear, aided by revised damper tuning and wheel camber along with additional front and rear carbon-fibre anti-roll bars and a new Sport+ drive mode.
-Production of the Pur Sport is expected to start in late 2020.
+The tyres are Michelin Sport Cup 2R increasing lateral grip by 10 per cent, and were co-developed with Michelin.
+To improve handling, the springs were made 65 per cent stiffer at the front and 33 per cent at the rear, aided by revised damper tuning and wheel camber along with additional front and rear carbon-fibre anti-roll bars and a new Sport+ drive mode.
+Production of the Pur Sport was to start in late 2020.
 The first car was delivered to the owner in United States in January 2021.
-The 30th Chiron Pur Sport has been delivered to its owner on 1 December 2022, marking the production reaches the halfway point.
+Deliveries reached the halfway mark on 1 December 2022.

 Chiron Sport Les Légendes du Ciel (2020)

 Introduced in November 2020, the "Les Légendes du Ciel" Chiron is a limited edition version of the Chiron Sport developed to celebrate Bugatti's racing drivers that flew in the French Air Force.

-The car features a new grill, a French flag behind the front wheels, a matte grey ("Gris Serpent") exterior colour with a gloss white stripe in the centre.
+The car features a new grille, a French flag behind the front wheels, a matte grey ("Gris Serpent") exterior colour with a gloss white stripe in the centre.
 The interior is upholstered in tan leather and turned aluminium.

-Production will be limited to 20 units and expected to start in late 2020 at €2.88 million each.
+Production was limited to 20 units and started in late 2020 at €2.88 million each.